steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term
     Should development Python modules be locked to specific versions?

-    Review the Explorer UI.
-        There is clipping in the labels.
-        The font size of the image tabs is small.

     PNG Creation
         Integration tests fail when writing proxy DepthBuffer files because the image creation fails because the image data in invalid.